 - Design and Technology

 Our Curriculum - A Guide for Parents

-By linking the separate subjects under the umbrella of a topic we believe the learning becomes more exciting for our children and our teachers and each theme has a high quality text which is at the very heart of it.
+By linking the separate subjects under the umbrella of a theme we believe the learning becomes more exciting and memorable for our children and our teachers and each theme has a high quality text which is at the very heart of it.

-To add the ‘wow’ factor to these topics, each year group also plans a hands-on experience to introduce the topic or a really exciting visit to bring their learning to life.
-This may be in the form of a visit from a subject specialist to bring to life the theme of the ‘India’ through dance, writing and food or a trip to a local castle to link to the theme of ‘Fairy Tales'.
+To add the ‘wow’ factor to these themes, each year group also plans a hands-on experience to introduce the theme or a really exciting visit to bring their learning to life.
+This may be in the form of a visit from a subject specialist to bring to life the themes or an educational visit.

-The success of our creative curriculum has led to extremely high standards in both the core and foundation subjects and the development of excitement, curiosity, thinking skills and a life-long love for learning.
+The success of our creative curriculum has led to extremely high standards in both the core and foundation subjects and the development of excitement, curiosity, a growth mindset and above all a life-long love for learning.

 We believe that the unique curriculum we deliver at Gotherington is balanced and broadly based.
 It plays an integral part in that it:

 - promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and

 - enables all pupils to develop and demonstrate skills and attitudes that will allow them to participate fully and contribute positively to life in modern Britain